giantswarm/happa/README.md

 ![Screenshot of Happa](https://user-images.githubusercontent.com/455309/51164968-a5320780-18d9-11e9-91c5-10ad144d7ada.png)

-Happa is a single page JavaScript application using React and runs in modern browsers.
+Happa is a single page JavaScript application using React+Redux and runs in modern browsers.

 ## Getting started with development / demoing